mike-decarlo/augmentr/README.md

 ### Installing

 Now that R is setup (with or without RStudio) and the {devtools} package is installed, it's possible to start downloading and installing R packages directly from Gitub.
-To download, install, and start using the {gcd} package follow the steps:
+To download, install, and start using the {augmentr} package follow the steps:
-- Download and install the {gcd} package from Github
+- Download and install the {augmentr} package from Github
   - From R/RStudio console enter: <code>remotes::install_github("mike-decarlo/augmentr")</code>
-- Load the {gcd} package library
+- Load the {augmentr} package library
   - From R/RStudio console enter: <code>library(augmentr)</code>

 ## Authors